The Lark Awards

 Videos should be no longer than approximately 3 minutes.
 Similar to written responses, we are more interested in your organization and responses than technical skills.
 Video responses will not be judged based on production quality or editing skills.
 Past selected partners have submitted edited Zoom recordings and simple phone videos.
 Videos can include multiple staff members or a single representative.
 It’s up to you!

-How does Durfee define 'collective care' and 'staff wellness'?
+How does Durfee define ‘collective care’ and ‘staff well-being’?

-Durfee trusts organizations to have their own definitions of care and wellness based on their staff’s collective needs and interests.
-However, we do feel that wellness is distinct from professional development, because wellness focuses on rest, renewal, and the cultivation of a healthier work-life balance.
-We invite an expansive and exploratory approach to this work.
+Durfee trusts organizations to have their own definitions of care and staff well-being based on their staff’s collective needs and interests.
+However, staff well-being is distinct from professional development because it focuses on rest, renewal, and the cultivation of a healthier work-life balance.
+Durfee invites an expansive and exploratory approach to this work.

 What are some examples of how we might use the Lark Awards?

 The funds can be used for staff-wide activities, individual uses, or both.
-Durfee does not need to approve the activities, as long as they are determined by the staff and used solely for wellness.
-Past Lark partners have used the funds for weekly wellness activities or outings, break room improvements, “no-work” retreats, paid mental health days, and individual stipends.
-However, we encourage each organization to choose what is relevant to your staff, (re)discover wellness practices, innovate, and experiment!
+Durfee does not need to approve the activities, as long as they are determined by the staff and used solely for collective care and staff well-being.
+Past Lark partners have used the funds for weekly well-being activities or outings, break room improvements, “no-work” retreats, paid mental health days, and individual stipends.
+Organizations are encouraged to choose what is relevant to their staff, rediscover well-being practices, innovate, and experiment.

 How should our organization decide how to use the funds?

 As part of the grant period, each organization will determine the best way to use the funds.
-The program includes a wellness coach who can offer guidance and facilitation support as needed.
-We are looking for organizations that have experience with or are open to collective decision-making processes that include meaningful input from staff.
+The program includes a coach who can offer guidance and facilitation support as needed.
+Durfee is looking for organizations that have experience with, or are open to, collective decision-making processes that include meaningful input from staff.

 Can we use the Lark Award to increase salaries, strategic planning, general operations, or an executive transition?

-While we recognize these are important, the Lark Awards is intended solely for the care and wellness of staff.
+While Durfee recognizes these are important, the Lark Awards are intended solely for staff well-being and collective care.

 Why are organizations only eligible if they have a budget under approximately $2 million?

 The Lark Awards were created in response to a need to support smaller nonprofit organizations, whose staff often experience high levels of burnout and exhaustion due to limited resources.
-We encourage larger organizations to review our Sabbatical program for other ways to support the individual leaders within your organization.
+Larger organizations are encouraged to review the Sabbatical program for other ways to support individual leaders within their organization.

 Are organizations able to receive the Lark Award more than once?

-Unfortunately, Lark is a one-time award and not renewable.
+Unfortunately, Lark is a one-time award and is not renewable.
 Durfee is a small foundation and seeks to share its modest resources with as many organizations as possible.
-We hope that the program acts as a catalyst and supports continued wellness work after the grant period.
-Alumni will also be invited to annual convenings for wellness check-ins and further inspiration.
+The hope is that the program acts as a catalyst and supports continued staff well-being work after the grant period.

 How do you define ‘community-centered organizations’?

 These are organizations whose mission, values, and staff are rooted in and reflect the communities they work with.
-Durfee is committed to diversity, equity, and inclusion, and therefore highly encourages organizations to apply that work with historically marginalized communities, including but not limited to BIPOC, LGBTQ, low-income communities.
+Durfee is committed to diversity, equity, and inclusion, and highly encourages organizations that work with historically marginalized communities, including but not limited to BIPOC, LGBTQ, and low-income communities, to apply.

 My organization is a chapter of a larger organization.
 Are we eligible?